Kayak Rolling and Rescue Course

 • Capsize with partner to rescue (building confidence)

 • "Cowboy" or scramble self-rescue for building confidence and balance

 • Drills that can be done to build fitness and confidence

 The skill of eskimo rolling, more correctly kayak rolling, involves righting a capsized kayak without exiting the boat.
 Roll training is great for kayaking and water confidence.
 The dreaded unplanned capsize and swim is always in the back of a novice or intermediate paddler's mind and this can really detract from the pure joy of kayaking.
 Knowing what to expect, being practised and having a few options will quickly get rid of tension and apprehension as well as making you much less likely to capsize because you will be relaxed!

 In teaching rolling we begin with activities that build the water confidence, balance, core strength and flexibility required for rolling.
 The best first roll to learn is the Greenland or Layback Roll.
 It requires the least flexibility, strength and refinement to bring you upright consistently.
 If you intend to do white water kayaking, surfing or just for fun there are a variety of other rolling methods that can also be learnt.

-It is often stated that it is the best self rescue method and everyone who paddles on the moving water or sea must learn it.
-My view is that it is just another skill that makes kayaking so much fun and regular rolling training is a great way to keep fit, flexible and develop great core strength and water confidence.
+It is often stated that it is the best self-rescue method and everyone who paddles on the moving water or sea must learn it.
+Our view is that it is just another skill that makes kayaking so much fun and regular rolling training is a great way to keep fit, flexible and develop great core strength and water confidence.

 The basic action of rolling is relatively simple and is easily learnt.
 There are however several serious barriers to learning.